Back

 The Journey to Digital Excellence

-Before introducing digital testing to state, district, and school partners, College Board spent three years developing a new digital testing platform, Bluebook™, and conducting extensive research and field testing
+Before introducing digital testing to state, district, and school partners, College Board spent three years developing a new digital testing app, Bluebook, and conducting extensive research and field testing

 More than 70,000 students participated in pilot administrations to transform the SAT into an effective digital experience.